latest planet(s) updated or added: 23 September 2024

 This is the story of how our bullies turned into some of our best thinkers and the bullied into some of our best comedians.

 Funny enough, we didn’t believe that laughing would suffice to end all wars.
-On our planet it opened the gateways to wanting to end all wars, and while a lot more war was needed to make sure wars can never happen again, laughter was the medicine that healed us.
+But on our planet it opened the gates to wanting to end all wars, and eventually laughter was the medicine that healed us.

 planet 23 – The brain